- Fritz's Newsletter

 Want To Go Far?
 Go Together.

-What I Learned From The Greatest TV Show Ever To Have Aired
+Lessons From "Top Gear" - The Greatest TV Show Ever Made.

 There’s an old advertisement that used to run for BBC America - the cable TV channel featuring the UK’s finest cultural export of late - when I was a young teen.